Usmansiyi/Sakila-SQL-Data-Analysis-Automation-Project/README.md

-# Project Title: Sakila SQL Data Analysis & Automation Project
+# Project Title: Sakila SQL + Power BI Analytics Project

+Use MySQL (Sakila database) for data preparation, cleaning, and automation then connect Power BI for interactive reporting and business storytelling

 ## Project Overview
-A full SQL project journey from beginner analytics to advanced automation using the Sakila DVD Rental dataset.
+A full SQL project journey from beginner analytics to advanced automation using the Sakila DVD Rental dataset. then connect Power BI for interactive reporting and business storytelling

 This project explores, analyzes, and automates business insights using the Sakila sample database.
-It progresses from simple SQL queries to advanced techniques such as stored procedures, triggers, and event scheduling, simulating real-world data engineering and analytics workflows.

 <img width="1278" height="720" alt="sakila" src="https://github.com/user-attachments/assets/4ba305b8-f6a1-4493-b318-5ed7c074d47f" />